FIRST ALERT WEATHER DAY FOR STRONG STORMS

 FRIDAY: Mostly sunny.
 Maybe an isolated t’storm.
 Hot again, but the humidity drops late.
 HIGH: 90 LOW: 60

-TUESDAY: Partly cloudy and breezy.
+TUESDAY: Mostly sunny and breezy.
 Cool for June.
-HIGH: 68 LOW: 48
+HIGH: 70 LOW: 51

 Copyright 2021 WBAY.
 All rights reserved.